 Enhanced HTTP/2 prioritization optimizes the order resources are loaded on a page, no matter what browser your visitors are using.
 In the past, browsers have decided how and when content is loaded, however today we have tools that allow us to override the way a visitor’s browser loads by default with an improved loading schedule.
 This results in a much faster website experience.

 We’ve used these exact 5 techniques to improve our clients websites, making them more than ten times faster than they were before.
-Reach out to us at [email protected] to find out how we can apply these same techniques with your website to make it perform faster than ever, or check out our Managed Website Performance & Reliability page.
+Reach out to us at [email protected] to find out how we can apply these same techniques with your website to make it perform faster than ever.